datanav/docs/DTLReferenceGuide.rst

 There are three ways that one can access properties on entities:

-1. **Property path strings**: ``"_S.order.amount"``, which will start from the ``_S`` variable (the source entity), and then traverse to the ``order`` property and then to the ``amount`` property.
+1. **Property path strings**: ``"_S.order.amount"``, which will start from the given variable, in this case the source entity ``_S``, and then traverse to the ``order`` property and then to the ``amount`` property.
 The end result is a list of amounts.
 Note that property path strings function can only access property on the entity it operates on, including nested entities.

 2. **The "path" function**: ``["path", "foo.bar", ["sorted", "_.amount", "_S.foos"]]``, which will first evaluate the rightmost